 4 garlic cloves, minced

-1-inch fresh ginger, chopped or 1/2 tsp ground ginger
+1-inch fresh ginger, chopped or 1/2 teaspoon ground ginger

 Freshly ground black pepper, to taste

-In a large bowl, mix together all the ingredients for the sauce except the bay leaves and the meat.
-Or if you are in a hurry, just mix all the ingredients in the slow cooker itself (again less the meat and bay leaves).
+In a large bowl, mix together all the ingredients to make the sauce leaving out the chopped onion and the meat.
+Or if you are in a hurry, just mix all the ingredients in the slow cooker itself (again less the meat).

 Note: If you want the meat to absorb more flavor, you can marinate the ribs on the sauce in the fridge overnight.
 I place everything in the slow cooker – place it on the fridge and then cook it the next day.

-Alternatively, strain the liquid through a fine sieve or strainer to remove bits and pieces of meat and other ingredients in the liquid.
+Strain the liquid through a fine sieve or strainer to remove bits and pieces of meat and other ingredients in the liquid.
 You may use up all the sauce or just however much you want.
 Place the strained sauce in a saucepan and heat up gently.
-Thicken with either arrowroot or cornstarch to your desired thickness and consistency.
+Add 1-2 teaspoons of either arrowroot or cornstarch mixed with a little water.
+Stir until smooth and cook to your desired thickness and consistency.
+Season if desired.